 09 of 10

-Fortified wines make a regular appearance in the bar.
-While we use vermouth all the time to construct our favorite martinis, sherry often takes a back seat.
+Fortified wines make a regular appearance along the bar.
+While vermouth is used all the time to construct our favorite martinis, sherry often takes a back seat.
 This is not the case in the Gold Mine, where the wine stands firm.

 10 of 10

 When the winter winds begin to blow, few drinks are as comforting as mulled wine.
-It's a classic addition to winter parties and, just like the Sangria, there are many ways that you can build off its foundation of flavor.
+It's a classic addition to winter parties and, just like sangria, there are many ways that you can build off its foundation of flavor.